Updated on October 7th, 2020

 Knowing your genetic vulnerability to addiction is powerful knowledge and you or your loved ones can use that knowledge to prevent the continuation of drug and alcohol abuse in your family.

-Breaking the Cycle of Generational Addiction
+How to Break the Cycle of Addiction In Families

 Once you are ready to accept help, there’s nothing stopping you from breaking the cycle of chronic relapse and addiction in your family and living a full and satisfying sober life.